Destinations Greece Athens

 GB-level without the volume — quieter than next door

-InsiderTudor Hall is often easier to get a sunset terrace table at than GB Roof Garden — same skyline, smaller crowd.
-The hotel and Grande Bretagne share a spa; King George guests use the GB facilities.
+InsiderTudor Hall is usually an easier sunset terrace table than GB Roof Garden, same skyline and a smaller crowd.
+The hotel and the Grande Bretagne share a spa, and King George guests use the GB facilities.

-Grecotel — the Greek luxury hotel group's Athens flagship — opened the Dolli on the Plaka edge in 2023.
-46 rooms inside a restored 1920s mansion; the rooftop bar and infinity pool face the Acropolis straight on, the closest direct frame from any city hotel.
-The lobby doubles as a gallery — original Picasso and Cocteau, works by the Lalannes and Calder, antiquities — alongside a ground-floor café.
-Already on the post-pandemic shortlist of Athens's most-considered stays.
+Grecotel, the Greek luxury group, opened the Dolli on the Plaka edge in 2023 as its Athens flagship.
+46 rooms inside a restored 1920s mansion, with a rooftop bar and infinity pool facing the Acropolis straight on, the closest direct frame from any city hotel.
+The lobby doubles as a gallery (original Picasso and Cocteau, works by the Lalannes and Calder, antiquities) alongside a ground-floor café.
+Already on the post-pandemic shortlist of the most-talked-about stays in Athens.
 Walkable to the Acropolis north slope (3 min), Plaka (1), Syntagma (8).

 What it's known for